Snowfork/snowbridge/docs/markdown/concepts/snowbridge-parachain.md

 ## Block production and permissioning

 As mentioned, our parachain is permissionless and tokenless, so anyone can run a collator node.
-This is somewhat censorship-resistant, but it does mean that an attacker could DDoS the bridge by running tons of nodes that submit empty blocks.
+This is somewhat censorship-resistant, but it does mean that an attacker could DoS the bridge by running nodes that submit empty blocks.
 Eventually honest blocks are likely to go through, but we do plan to mitigate this in future.
-Currently Cumulus/Polkadot do not easily support alternative block production and permissioning mechanisms, but we are likely to move to proof-of-stake based consensus with stake being places in DOT tokens once it is supported by Cumulus.
+Currently Cumulus/Polkadot do not easily support alternative block production and permissioning mechanisms, but we are likely to move to proof-of-stake based consensus with stake being placed in DOT tokens once it is supported by Cumulus.

 ## Parachain Pallets